mindsphere/mindsphere.github.io/docs/node-red-contrib-mindconnect/getting-started.md

 ## JWT Token Generation for SouthBound APIs

 The node can be used to generate authentication tokens which you can use to call your own custom southbound APIs.
-The msg.headers will have a Mindsphere Authorization JWT.
+The msg.headers will have a {{site.productname}} Authorization JWT.

 ```javascript
 msg._includeMindSphereToken = true;
 ```

-if you just want to get the token without sending any data to MindSphere
+if you just want to get the token without sending any data to {{site.productname}}

 ```javascript
 msg._ignorePayload = true;